3 creative flash sale email templates and design ideas to inspire your next marketing campaign

 Brand sample: MRKT’s flash sale email does a great job of concisely outlining these key points at the very top of the email.
 You may choose to simply stop here and leave your subscribers wondering and wanting more, or you could do what MRKT did and spark their interest by giving them a glimpse of what will be on sale.
 MRKT also created a Twitter hashtag for the event, which helps spread the word about the sale via social media.

-Send your first email as soon as your flash sale begins.
-It’s important to foster a sense of urgency and scarcity, so make sure you note that the sale is for a limited time only, while supplies last.
+Send your first marketing email as soon as your flash sale campaign begins.
+It’s important to foster a sense of urgency and scarcity, so make sure you note that the sale is a limited-time offer, while supplies last.

 If you’re only opening the flash sale to a certain subset of your audience, include a discount code in the email.
-This will limit the span of your marketing, but running exclusive flash sales for subscribers is a great way to incentivize people to join your email list.
+This will limit the span of your marketing strategy, but running exclusive flash sales for subscribers is a great way to incentivize people to join your email list.

 Again, make sure to include the promotion you are offering.
 Most often, this is a percent discount on certain items.
-Ecommerce stores sometimes choose to run site wide sales instead, depending on their product catalog and inventory.
+Ecommerce businesses sometimes choose to run site-wide sales instead, depending on their product catalog and inventory.

 Higher customer engagement for flash sale email campaigns

 Flash sales are a great way to drive a spike in customer engagement and increase traffic to your site.
 Just remember to plan ahead and schedule your emails in advance.
 Create a sense of urgency with an initial preview email, and build on this with your day off emails.
 The primary things to include are how long the sale offer is going to last, the specific products that are included in the sale, and the discount you’re offering.